Cambodia Adventist School – Kantrok

-Cambodia Adventist School – Kantrok is a K-9 co-educational Christian school located in Siem Reap, Cambodia.
-Unlike Cambodia Adventist School located in Phnom Penh, it is registered as a Cambodia Adventist Mission rural school but is operated by "Salt Ministries".
+Adventist International School Siem Reap is a K-12 co-educational Christian school located in Siem Reap, Cambodia.
+Unlike Cambodia Adventist International School located in Phnom Penh, it is registered as a Cambodia Adventist Mission rural school but is operated by "Salt Ministries".

 The school is operated and funded by SALT Ministries.
-The school charges a nominal fee of US$5–20 per student per year, but many families are too poor to pay this.
-The staff at the school are all volunteers receiving $45 for singles and $65 for families per month.
+The school charges a nominal fee of US$240 per student per year, but many families are too poor to pay this. ".

 History

-Cambodia Adventist School – Kantrok began in 1999 as a literacy school for poor children.
+Adventist International School Siem Reap (formerly Cambodia Adventist School – Kantrok) began in 1999 as a literacy school for poor children.
 When the school first opened in 1999, classes were held on a veranda.
 Later the students received desks to sit on.
 The first permanent school building was constructed in 2002, with five classrooms.
-The school plans to add high school classes in English for the 2005/6 school year, offering grade 7.
-Each year an additional grade will be added.
+Today the school has 25 classrooms offering bilingual education from Kindergarten to grade 12.

 In the year 2004, the school was officially recognised by the Cambodian government as a primary school.
 Having a Seventh-day Adventist school is important as government schools teach students on Saturdays, which conflicts beliefs of the Seventh-day Adventist Church, and many schools will not allow children to have Saturdays off.

 Academics

-As of October 2004, the Cambodia Adventist School – Kantrok, has 130 students studying in grades K-6.
-Because the school has outgrown its facilities, the kindergarten class convenes on a veranda at the lay training housing facility, and the Grade 6 class use the Sala Chann (church hall).
-The student body is about 30% village children and 70% Wat Preah Yesu children.
-The children follow the Cambodian government curriculum taught in Khmer for 3 hours, and an English curriculum for 3 hours each day.
-They also receive Bible teachings as a subject.
-The school plans to add computer and manual arts to the curriculum.
+As of October 2023, the Cambodia Adventist School – Kantrok, has 226 students studying in grades K-12.
+The AISS has a strong emphasis on both academic and vocational training.